Leonard Skinner's Simple Man, and that can only mean one thing on this radio program, all things self-proclaimed simple man.

 You want to be a part of the program.

-Uh want to go to the hearings today.
+Want to go to the hearings today.

 Hunter Biden on Capitol Hill.

-We do expect the deposition will be released in short order almost immediately, you know, in in the first break, outcome the predictable characters like Jamie Raskin and Dan Goldman uh trying to defend Hunter Biden and and Jamie Raskin saying, well, David Weiss filings give a strong whiff of a Russian intelligence operation.
+You know, in the first break, out come the predictable characters like Jamie Raskin and Dan Goldman trying to defend Hunter Biden and Jamie Raskin saying, well, David Weiss filings give a strong whiff of a Russian intelligence operation.

-As I've been pointing out to everybody, that is but a small part, the 1023 form of the evidence of influence peddling against this family.
+As I've been pointing out to everybody, that is but a small part, the 1023 form, of the evidence of influence peddling against this family.

 That does not negate Joe lying when he said he never talked to his son, brother, or anybody about their foreign business deals.

-I'm sitting here with my father.
+It doesn't negate the WhatsApp message, I'm sitting here with my father.

-They had to fire him.
+As a result of that firing, they had to fire him.

 They wanted the money, the loan guarantees.